Inside Trust Summit 2024: Shaping the Future of Digital Trust

 Prof. Sruthi Sekar presented her research on cryptocurrency security, where her work focuses on staying one step ahead of potential threats.
 Using advanced techniques like zero-knowledge proofs, she’s developing ways to keep blockchain transactions both private and verifiable.

-The morning CSR concluded with an engaging Q&A session led by Mr. Mukul Joshi, during which the audience contributed valuable insights and perspectives on the challenges of Digital Trust and security.
+The morning session concluded with an engaging Q&A led by Mr. Mukul Joshi, where the audience shared valuable insights and perspectives on the challenges of Digital Trust and security.

 Afternoon Session: Collaborations through TrustNet